False emails containing links that redirect you to a Unicef website

 If you wish to contact us about this, please do so through our official contact form

-Our supporters and the Police have made us aware of some people in Manchester and Bolton falsely posing as UNICEF UK fundraisers around the town centre.
+Our supporters and the Police have made us aware of some people in South Wales knocking on doors posing as Unicef fundraisers.
+This follows previous reports in Manchester and Bolton of people falsely posing as Unicef UK fundraisers around the town centre.
 We always encourage members of the public to remain vigilant.
-Our genuine fundraisers will always carry identification and wear a UNICEF branded uniform.
-If you suspect people are falsely claiming to fundraise for UNICEF UK you should not confront them, but instead contact Greater Manchester Police on 0161 872 5050 or our Supporter Care team on 0844 8012414.
+Our genuine fundraisers will always carry identification and wear a Unicef branded uniform.
+If you suspect people are falsely claiming to fundraise for Unicef UK you should not confront them, but instead contact your local police by phoning 101 or our Supporter Care team on 0300 330 5580.